conda/ceps/cep-recipe-jinja.md

 - `lower`: convert a string to lowercase (e.g. `"{{ 'FOO' | lower }}"` will return `"foo"`)
 - `upper`: convert a string to uppercase (e.g. `"{{ 'foo' | upper }}"` will return `"FOO"`)
 - `int`: convert a string to an integer (e.g. `"{{ '42' | int }}"` will return `42`)
+-

-There are more default filters specified here: https://docs.rs/minijinja/latest/minijinja/filters/index.html
+There are more filters available as [documented by MiniJinja](https://docs.rs/minijinja/latest/minijinja/filters/index.html).

 > [!NOTE]
 > Should we add all filters from `minijinja` to this spec?
 Probably ...